YuexuanXu7/iRangeGraph/README.md

 #### parameter:
 **`--data_path`**:  The data points over which the index is built, in .bin format.
 The first 4 bytes represent number of points as integer.
 The next 4 bytes represent the dimension of data as integer.
 The following `n*d*sizeof(float)` bytes contain the contents of the data one data point in a time.
-The data points should not be sorted by the attribute.
+There is no need to pre-sort the data points by any attribute.
+Just make sure data points and attribute1 and attribute2 match one by one in order.

 **`--query_path`**: The query vectors, in .bin format.
 The first 4 bytes represent number of points as integer.
 The next 4 bytes represent the dimension of data as integer.
 The following `n*d*sizeof(float)` bytes contain the contents of the query one query point in a time.